samelhousseini/km-openai/README.md

     <img src="images/copyfuncurl.jpg" width="450" />
     </p>
     <br/>
-1. Go to the FuncApp, and then click on one of the deployed functions, and then the “Monitor” tab.
-Then please create the application insights.
-This step is only needed for troubleshooting
+1. **(Optional)** For troubleshooting and log monitoring, please go to the Function App, and then click on one of the deployed functions, and then the “Monitor” tab.
+Then please create the Application Insights resource.
+Application Insights will allow you to monitor and check function logs.
     <br />
     <br />
 1. Deploy 4 models in OpenAI: